 During the first 3 cycles of SCLK, the ADC is in the track mode, acquiring the input voltage.
-For the next 13 SCLK cycles the conversion is accomplished and the data is clocked out, MSB first, starting at the 5th clock.
-If there is more than one conversion in a frame, the ADC will re-enter the track mode on the falling edge of SCLK after the N16th rising edge of SCLK, and re-enter the hold/convert mode on the N16+4th falling edge of SCLK, where "N" is an integer.
+For the next 13 SCLK cycles the conversion is accomplished and the data is clocked out, MSB first, starting on the 5th clock.
+If there are more than one conversion in a frame, the ADC will re-enter the track mode on the falling edge of SCLK after the N16th rising edge of SCLK, and re-enter the hold/convert mode on the N16+4th falling edge of SCLK, where "N" is an integer.

-When $\overline{\text{CS}}$ is brought high, SCLK is internally gated off.
-If SCLK is stopped in the low state while $\overline{\text{CS}}$ is high, the subsequent fall of $\overline{\text{CS}}$ will generate a falling edge of the internal version of SCLK, putting the ADC into the track mode.
+When \overline{CS} is brought high, SCLK is internally gated off.
+If SCLK is stopped in the low state while \overline{CS} is high, the subsequent fall of \overline{CS} will generate a falling edge of the internal version of SCLK, putting the ADC into the track mode.
 This is seen by the ADC as the first falling edge of SCLK.
-If SCLK is stopped with SCLK high, the ADC enters the track mode on the first falling edge of SCLK after the falling edge of $\overline{\text{CS}}$.
+If SCLK is stopped with SCLK high, the ADC enters the track mode on the first falling edge of SCLK after the falling edge of \overline{CS} .